-We are exposed to market risk related to changes in interest rates impacting our short-term investment portfolio as well as the interest rate on our credit facility with The Mann Group is a fixed rate equal to the one-year LIBOR rate as reported by the Wall Street Journal on the date of such advance plus 3% per annum.
+We are exposed to market risk related to changes in interest rates impacting our short-term investment portfolio as well as the interest rate on our credit facility with The Mann Group.
+The interest rate on our credit facility with The Mann Group is a fixed rate equal to the one-year LIBOR rate as reported by the Wall Street Journal on the date of such advance plus 3% per annum.
 Our current policy requires us to maintain a highly liquid short-term investment portfolio consisting mainly of U.S. money market funds and investment-grade corporate, government and municipal debt.
 None of these investments is entered into for trading purposes.
 Our cash is deposited in and invested through highly rated financial institutions in North America.
-Our short-term investments at September 30, 2011 are comprised mainly of a certificate of deposit and a common stock investment.
+Our short-term investments at March 31, 2012 are comprised of a certificate of deposit.
 We continue to utilize our \$350.0 million credit facility to fund operations.
-As of September 30, 2011, the amount borrowed and outstanding under the credit facility was \$277.2 million, with \$45.0 million of available borrowings.
+As of March 31, 2012, the amount borrowed and outstanding under the credit facility was \$283.5 million, with \$38.8 million of available borrowings.
 The interest rate is fixed at the time of the draw.
-If interest rates were to increase from levels at September 30, 2011 we could experience a higher level of interest expense than assumed in our current operating plan.
+If interest rates were to increase from levels at March 31, 2012 we could experience a higher level of interest expense than assumed in our current operating plan.